erp-texh-2022/etworkk-14.0/doc/cla/corporate/etworkgap.md

 PromptEQUATION, 2017-09-03

-PromptEquation/ DosytGap agrees to the terms of the Dosyt Corporate Contributor License Agreement v1.0.
+PromptEquation/ etworkGap agrees to the terms of the etwork Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this